George Warhop

-George Warhop (born September 19, 1961) is an American football coach who most recently was the offensive line coach for the Houston Texans of the National Football League (NFL).
-He previously served as the offensive line coach for the Jacksonville Jaguars, Tampa Bay Buccaneers, Cleveland Browns, San Francisco 49ers, Dallas Cowboys, Arizona Cardinals and St. Louis Rams.
+George Warhop (born September 19, 1961) is an American football coach who is the offensive line coach for the Baltimore Ravens of the National Football League (NFL).
+He previously served as the offensive line coach for the Jacksonville Jaguars, Tampa Bay Buccaneers, Cleveland Browns, San Francisco 49ers, Dallas Cowboys, Arizona Cardinals, St. Louis Rams and Houston Texans.

 Coaching career

 Early career

 Warhop was named the offensive line coach of the Kansas Jayhawks on January 11, 1986.
 He was named the offensive line coach for Vanderbilt on February 21, 1989.
 After coaching the Commodores in 1989, Warhop resigned on December 13, 1989, and took the New Mexico offensive line coaching job on December 17, 1989.
 After coaching the Lobos in 1990, Warhop resigned and became the offensive coordinator for the London Monarchs of the World League of American Football.
 Warhop spent two seasons with the Monarchs before he was hired as the offensive line coach for Southern Methodist on February 17, 1993.
 He spent the summer of 1994 as a minority intern for the Denver Broncos of the National Football League.
 From 1994–1995 Warhop worked as the offensive line coach for Boston College.